-The future of scientific inquiry is interdisciplinary.
-The first 100 members of our community to support the innovative, interdisciplinary science happening every day at WID with donations of $1,000 or more will become members of the WID100 founding class.
+The future of scientific discovery is interdisciplinary.
+The first 100 members of our community to support the innovative, interdisciplinary science happening every day at WID with donations of $1,000 or more will become charter members of the WID100.
 WID Director Jo Handelsman invites you to join us in pushing …

 Ten highly innovative projects have been chosen to receive University of Wisconsin–Madison Data Science Initiative funding, including two led by Wisconsin Institute for Discovery investigators.

 Investigators from WID are among the recipients of the latest round of UW2020 awards.

 The Second Annual WID Symposium features faculty lightning talks, poster sessions, networking opportunities, and more.
 This event is integral to being a WIDite, so please make your attendance a top priority and encourage your colleagues to do the same.
 The focus of this year’s symposium is research across the institute …